Trump's Outrageous Claim That the Media Covers Up Terror Attacks

 The last few sentences there are staggering: Trump’s assertion that there are attacks that the press is not reporting, and furthermore is not reporting for political reasons.
 In fact, the media love reporting on terrorism stories, following the old news adage that “if it bleeds, it leads.”
 One might argue, in fact, as my colleague Conor Friedersdorf has, that America already overreacts to terrorist attacks, instilling undue public fear relative to the number of Americans actually killed in terror attacks.

 But never mind that: Just what attacks is Trump claiming have not been covered?
 He did not name any, and a request to the White House for a list was not returned.
 It’s a safe bet there are not any.
-Trump might prefer more frequent, or more salacious, coverage of European attacks, but that’s a different matter.
+Trump might prefer more frequent, or more salacious, coverage of European attacks, but that’s a different complaint.

 Then there is the accusation that the press is intentionally covering up, for some nefarious reason that his audience will understand but need not go stated, a classic example of dogwhistle politics.
 That’s in keeping with his longstanding assault on the press, though when combined with the implication that they are doing so to undermine the nation’s security, it takes on an even darker shade.
 (Claims of a media coverup of terrorism are a staple of conspiracy-theory outlets like Alex Jones’s Infowars.)